 Bottom-Up Estimating

-The project is divided into smaller parts using reliable tool like Work Breakdown Structure (WBS).
+The project is divided into smaller parts using reliable tools like Work Breakdown Structure (WBS).
 Each part is assessed separately, and the total cost is measured by summing these individual estimates.

 This method is the most authentic because it considers all project details.
 However, it is also time-consuming.
 For example, if building a house, you estimate the cost of every component, such as the foundation, walls, and roof.